 A submission is a written comment about a development application made by any interested member of the community (for example, person, group or organisation).

-A submission may object to all or part of the development, and/or support all or part of the application.
+A submission may object to all or part of the application, and/or support all or part of the application.

 When stating the grounds of a submission and the facts and circumstances relied on, it is important to focus on planning issues.
 Planning issues include matters such as: